Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Cell-Free Integrated Sensing and Communication

 \subsubsection{Improved Sensing Accuracy}

-CF-ISAC utilizes measurements from multiple distributed nodes, resulting in improved triangulation and more accurate localization or target detection.
-Furthermore, cross-correlating observation from multiple sources can also greatly improve resolution, precision, and detection.
-On the other hand, because link-level ISAC design relies on one or two points of view, their precision is restricted, and they are more likely to overlook fine data details of the target, e.g., position, movement, or characteristics.
+CF-ISAC leverages measurements from multiple distributed nodes, thereby improving triangulation and enabling more accurate localization or target detection.
+Furthermore, cross-correlating observations from multiple sources can also greatly improve resolution, precision, and detection.
+On the other hand, because link-level ISAC design relies on one or two points of view, its precision is limited, and it is more likely to overlook fine-grained details of the target, e.g., position, movement, or characteristics.